 Our Ap Lei Chau site will be developed into a luxurious residential building.
-Consent for the foundation works was issued by the Buildings Department.
-The works were commenced in June this year as scheduled.
+General building plans, excavation and lateral support plans as well as foundation plans were approved by the Buildings Department.
+All piling works were completed.
+Bulk excavation work was commenced in mid-June of 2022.

-Preparation works for sales launch of our Repulse Bay project, named "Pulsa", are making good progress.
+Preparation works for sales launch of our Repulse Bay project, named "Pulsa", are well underway.
 Marketing promotion activities have been proceeding smoothly.
 This super luxurious residential development enjoys stunning sea views over the Repulse Bay, complemented by lush greenery to provide a tranquil and aesthetic environment.
 It consists of eight houses with clubhouse facilities, offering a blend of superior quality and relaxing lifestyle.
 With its exquisite and outstanding exterior design, the luxury accommodation becomes a new landmark in the vicinity.

 French Valley Airport Center, an industrial and commercial project in California, is being developed in phases.
 Advantageously located adjacent to French Valley Airport, the development will be a well-designed business center comprising single-storey buildings with ancillary facilities.
 Upon full completion, this modern architecture will offer brand new, high-quality and energy efficient construction convenient to business owners and customers alike.
-Sales of Phase I and II of the project have been launched, achieving satisfactory results.
-We plan to proceed with next phase in the third quarter this year.
+Sales of Phase 1 and 2 of the project achieved favourable results on the back of improving market conditions.
+Construction works for Phase 3 have been progressing smoothly, with expected completion in the 4th quarter of 2022.